 EBRD has a neutral-to-low environmental issuer profile score (E-2).
-While some of its countries of operation have high exposure to carbon transition and physical climate risk, we note that the EBRD is one of the leaders in 'green' financings to date, and is committed to align all new financings with the Paris Agreement by the end of 2022.
+While some of its countries of operation have high exposure to physical climate and carbon transition risk, we note that the EBRD is one of the leaders in 'green' financings to date, with total green economy financing amounting to 50% of total business volumes last year.
+The EBRD has also achieved its commitment to align its new financings with the Paris Agreement by the end of 2022.